KSP-KOS/KOS/doc/source/commands/list.rst

 The file structures returned by ``LIST FILES IN fileList.`` are documented :ref:`on a separate page <VolumeItem>`.
 The file list contains both actual files and subdirectories under the current directory level.
-You can use the `:isfile` suffix on each element to find out if it's a file or a subdirectory.
+You can use the :attr:`VolumeItem:IsFile` suffix on each element to find out if it's a file or a subdirectory.
 If it is a file rather than a subdirectory, then it will also have all the suffixes of :struct:`VolumeFile` on it.

 Here are some more examples::

     // Prints the list of all
     // Celestial bodies in the system.
     LIST BODIES.

     // Puts the list of bodies into a variable.
     LIST BODIES IN bodList.
     // Iterate over everything in the list:
     SET totMass to 0.
     FOR bod in bodList {